Davidalmaz/Davidalmaz/README.md

 </p>

 <!--Intro-->
-<p align="left">My name is **David**, I´m currently working as **Full Stack Developer** and I´m a **Data Science Enthusiast**. </p>
+<p align="left">My name is David, I´m currently working as Full Stack Developer and I´m a Data Science Enthusiast.</p>

-- ✨ Every day is a new opportunity to be better.
+- 🌱 I’m currently learning **Something new everyday**
-- 🌱 Learning is a lifelong journey.
+- 💬 Ask me about **Solving a problem**.
-- 💻 "It's better to know a single technology capable of solving 10 problems than to know 10 technologies to solve the same problem".
+- ✨ "It's better to know a single technology capable of solving 10 problems than to know 10 technologies to solve the same problem".
 </div>
 <!--End Intro-->
 <br />